xeviknal/aidl-2021-wo-rl/README.md

 * FrameSkipper: an original wrapper; FrameSkipper allows us to "skip" frames: instead of choosing an action for each frame, we use the same action for all of the skipped frames.
 This allows us to reduce the amount of actions we need to calculate.
 * EarlyStop: an original wrapper; when used, the environment will output `done = True` in additional circunstances besides the default ones, such as getting a negative average reward.
 This allows us to stop the execution early and train with more episodes.

-***NEEDS REVIEW*** There is also the issue of defining what "consistently" means when trying to get a reward of "consistently more than 900 points".
+There is also the issue of defining what "consistently" means when trying to get a reward of "consistently more than 900 points".
 We settled on calculating a *running reward* that accumulates the previously obtained rewards and calculates an average of sorts that represents the reward you can expect from the model at a specific stage of training, which is calculated as `running_reward = 0.05 * episode_reward + (1 - 0.05) * running_reward`, where `episode_reward` is the reward we obtain for each lap attempt.

 For all of our experiments, the chosen optimizer was Adam, since it seems to be the default optimizer for pretty much any task.
 We did not experiment with additional optimizers.